GithubJoshuaPark/PomodoroTimer/README.md

     *   Automatically switches between work and break sessions.
     *   Plays an alarm sound at the end of each session.
     *   Start, Stop, and Reset functionality for the Pomodoro cycle.
+    *   Circular progress bar with animated minute and second needles to visually represent remaining time.

 *   **User-Friendly Interface:**
     *   Intuitive mode switcher to toggle between Stopwatch, Timer, and Pomodoro.